 CUSTOMIZE YOUR PROCESS

-GroupMap’s innovative features let you add or remove steps to each map, allowing you to create a lightning fast brainstorm though to a detailed think tank.
+GroupMap’s innovative features let you add or remove steps to each map, allowing you to create a lightning-fast brainstorm through to a detailed think tank.
 Each step can be customized and reordered to achieve the best outcomes.
-Manage each step by hiding it, allowing view only access or bring all contributors to a specific step.
+Manage each step by hiding it, allowing view-only access, or bring all contributors to a specific step.
 Reports are generated for each step.
 You can choose the level of anonymity within the map and use the advanced features to turn off specific features on the map if you wish.

 Brainstorm – Lets people add ideas to a map.
 You can determine how people can contribute ideas to a map, including brainstorming style and the number of ideas people can add.

 Group – Lets you or contributors put similar ideas into a group and rename it if needed.
-GroupMap keeps an audit trial of groups ideas.
-People can then vote, rate, take action or comment on groups of ideas.
+GroupMap keeps an audit trail of group ideas.
+People can then vote, rate, take action, or comment on groups of ideas.

 Vote – People can prioritize the top ideas by allocating dot votes to ideas.
 You can decide if people can allocate multiple or just one dot vote to an idea and if they have to allocate all their votes before they can proceed to the next step.
 Sort the results to show the most voted ideas at the top.

 Position – People can drag and drop ideas around the map.
-Use this sorting exercise to dragging most important ideas to the top of the list, along with the axis of a chart, or to a different region of a canvas.
-You can do this individually to see how aligned people or, or collaborative approach so that everyone sees the same output.
+Use this sorting exercise to drag the most important ideas to the top of the list, along the axis of a chart, or to a different region of a canvas.
+You can do this individually to see how aligned people are, or promote a collaborative approach so that everyone sees the same output.
 Reports will show the position of ideas relative to each other.

 Results – This step displays the final outcomes from each step.
-You can view this as at any time.
-Ideas can be sorted and sized according to votes, ratings or alphabetically.
+You can view this at any time.
+Ideas can be sorted according to votes, ratings, or alphabetically.

-Survey – Create a basic survey with multiple choice questions contributors respond to prior to joining the map.
+Survey – Create a basic survey with multiple-choice questions contributors can respond to prior to joining the map.